hubmapconsortium/documentation/docs/doc-sitemap-draft.md

 ## Internal viewers
 - Internal developers
-  - (documented in Smart APIs - lower priority) ????
-  - HuBMAP Application-specific APIs (_Not intended for use by external developers or other external users_):
+  - HuBMAP Application-specific APIs (*Not intended for use by external developers or other external users*):
     - <a href="https://smart-api.info/ui/5a6bea1158d2652743c7a201fdb1c44d">Ingest API</a>: Supports writing data and metadata to HuBMAP, used by both TMCs and the HIVE.
-    - <a href=" ">UUID API</a>:
-    - <a href=" ">Ontology (a.k.a.
-UKBG) API</a>:
+Links to the SmartAPI site where this API is registered as well as documentation for the API.
+    - <a href="https://github.com/hubmapconsortium/uuid-api">UUID API</a>: Supports donor and tissue sample registration, data submission, and collection of provenance information via the Ingest UI.
+Links to GitHub documentation for this API.
+    - <a href="https://smart-api.info/ui/96e5b5c0b0efeef5b93ea98ac2794837">Ontology (UBKG) API</a>: Accesses an instance of a [neo4j] Unified Biomedical Knowledge Graph (UBKG).
+      - This UBKG links infomation from a variety of biomedical vocabulary systems.
+      - The HuBMAP UBKG instance includes HuBMAP’s application ontology that represents the HuBMAP operational model.
+      - Links to the SmartAPI site where this API is registered as well as documentation for the API.
 - Data submitters
   - <a href="https://docs.hubmapconsortium.org/data-submission/">Data Submission Guide</a>: Documents the key steps for TMCs, Assay teams, and others who upload data to the HuBMAP.
   - <a href="https://docs.hubmapconsortium.org/metadata">Metadata/data schemas</a>: HuBMAP metadata documentation and submission specifications.